 Nothing is more important to sustaining life than protecting our waterways.
 If we all work together, we can keep our watershed clean and sustained for years to come!

 Knowing the importance of protecting our water sources from contamination, Hardin County Water District No. 2 has developed and filed with the Kentucky Division of Water Spring Basin-Watershed Protection and Wellhead Protection Plans for our area.
-These plans are available to you upon request and give great detail on protecting our local water sources, please click here to view our Wellhead Protection Plan.
+These plans give great detail on protecting our local water sources, please click here to view our Wellhead Protection Plan.